arosenkranz/scenarios/dd101-developer/lms/00-course-introduction.md

 The most important thing you can walk away with today is inspiration.
 Don’t try to memorize the steps or vocabulary - the Learning Center and Docs will always be there to refresh your memory.
 As you step through the course, keep asking yourself “How will this tool help me be better at my job?”.

-Next, you'll learn a bit about how to understand and categorize metrics.